xsuchy/ada-zangemann-cz/docbook/README.md

 ```

 - Scribus template has two separate text boxes on page 8 (8a and 8b) instead of having a text frame that wraps around the image.
 A single text frame is preferred to simplify handling.
 Same for page 54, containing both information on the website and the license.
+- Validation using an XML schema or Schematron schema can be executed using xmllint which has the `--relaxng` and `--schematron` flags.
+In order to validate a single schema has to be created that covers all namespaces in the document.
+DocBook schema's are provided for the [combination of DocBook and ITS schemas](https://docs.oasis-open.org/docbook/docbook/v5.1/os/docbook-v5.1-os.html#s.docbook).
+Unfortunately the provided v5.1 schema's lack the `its:rules` element that is used to define many translation rules.
+So in order to validate a custom schema definition will have to be created that combines the used namespaces into a single namespaces.
+There seem to be convenient ways to combine multiple schemas into one.

 ### Recommendations for ongoing development